 CSP Charitable Trust

-The CSP Charitable Trust is an independent charitable organisation.
-It has supported physiotherapy education and research through annual funding awards to CSP members.
+The CSP Charitable Trust is now closed.
+It was an independent charitable organisation that supported physiotherapy education and research through annual funding awards to CSP members.

 Charitable Trust logo